-Before we dig into the complicated world of all the different wine flavors, aromas and other memorizable facts, let’s look at which characteristics you will want to identify in each wine in order to guess (yes, guess) at whether or not it will complement or sabotage a particular food taste.
+Before we dig into the complicated world of all the different wine flavors, aromas, and other memorable facts, let’s look at which characteristics you should identify in each wine in order to guess (yes, guess) at whether or not a wine and food pairing will complement or sabotage a particular food taste, or more commonly, will sabotage or enhance the wine for your palate.

 Taste, sip, taste, sip, taste…